benji6/tinytic/README.md

 #tinytic
+##Description
+This is a tiny module for getting time differences which is simple and easy to use.
+It is especially useful for animation.
 ##API
 `toc`: returns the time difference in milliseconds since toc was last called.
 Takes an optional argument which specifies the maximum time difference that will be returned.
+(This is a good idea when using requestAnimationFrame because the browser may stop requesting frames (e.g. if the user has switched tabs) and produce an excessive time difference).
+`total`: returns the total time elapsed either since tinytic was first loaded or since `reset` was last called.
+`reset`: sets tinytic to its initialised state resetting all timers.
 ##Example
 ```javascript
 var tinytic = require('tinytic');